 The World Health Organisation (WHO) regards trial registration as the publication of an internationally agreed standard dataset about a clinical trial on a publicly accessible database managed by a registry conforming to WHO standards.
 The standard dataset is published by the WHO International Clinical Trials Registry Platform (ICTRP).

-The EudraCT number is an additional mandatory reference number allocated by the European Medicines Agency (EMA) for CTIMPs authorised on or after 1 May 2004. (see EudraCT Number station).
-Further details are available from the EMA.
+The EudraCT number is an additional mandatory reference number allocated by the European Medicines Agency (EMA) for CTIMPs authorised on or after 1 May 2004 (see EudraCT Number station).